-We are extremely privileged to work with Professor Derek Richard, Scientific Director of the Cancer & Ageing Research Program (CARP) in Queensland.
+We collaborate with Professor Derek Richard, Director - Cancer & Ageing Research Laboratories in Queensland - Australia

-Inspired by Professor Richard’s pioneering work into DNA damage and repair, we saw the opportunity for a small but targeted range of evidence-based, anti-ageing essentials inspired by nature and informed by science to affect true change in the skin.
+Inspired by Prof. Richard’s pioneering work into DNA damage and repair, we saw the opportunity for a targeted range of evidence-based, anti-ageing skincare inspired by nature and informed by science to affect true change in the skin.
 Professor Richard created our EPI-gN™ Serum and his ground-breaking research into ageing continues to inform and guide ELLUS & KRUE now and into the future.

 We use only the best, skin-beneficial ingredients in concentrations and combinations that have been proven to improve the health and appearance of your skin while addressing the visible signs of ageing.
 Our formulations are cruelty-free, 100% vegan, and don’t contain any parabens, glycols, or sodium laureth sulfates (SLSs) – all of which can be irritating to the skin.

-In order to help support future research and innovation, we are proud to donate a portion of the sale of every ELLUS & KRUE anti-ageing essential to the Cancer & Ageing Research Program in Queensland.
+In order to help support future research and innovation, we are proud to donate a portion of the sale of every ELLUS & KRUE anti-ageing essential to the Cancer & Ageing Research Foundation (CARF) in Queensland.

 Curious about our how our anti-ageing essentials work?